Rafnuss/GeoPressureAPI/README.md

-# GeoPressureServer
+# GeoPressureAPI

 ## Introduction

-GeoPressureServer is a JSON API that makes it easy to compute the mismatch of a geolocator pressure timeserie with the atmospheric pressure from [ERA5-LAND reanalysis data](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-land).
+GeoPressureAPI is a JSON API that makes it easy to compute the mismatch of a geolocator pressure timeserie with the atmospheric pressure from [ERA5-LAND reanalysis data](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-land).

 This docs describe how to use the GeoPressure API.
-We hope you enjoy these docs, and please don't hesitate to [file an issue](https://github.com/Rafnuss/GeoPressureServer/issues/new) if you see anything missing.
+We hope you enjoy these docs, and please don't hesitate to [file an issue](https://github.com/Rafnuss/GeoPressureAPI/issues/new) if you see anything missing.

 ## Pressure map